OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 ## Automated database deployments v2

 Octopus Deploy was added to v2 of automated database deployments.
-This was the deployment server we didn't know we needed.
+This was the deployment server we didn’t know we needed.
 Having a deployment server enabled us to:

 - Simplify TeamCity, it only had to build and push a package to Octopus Deploy.
 - Use the same process and tooling in all environments.